March 16: Kosen-rufu Day

 The youthful disciples, who arrived hungry and cold, enjoyed the hot pork soup Mr. Toda had prepared for them out of his great love and concern.

-March 16 not only served as the day when President Toda entrusted the youth with the future development of kosen-rufu, but also as a private ceremony between him and his most trusted disciple, Daisaku Ikeda, whom he had emboldened to take the lead.
+March 16 not only served as the day when President Toda entrusted the youth with the future development of kosen-rufu, but it was also a private ceremony between him and his most trusted disciple, Daisaku Ikeda, whom he had emboldened to take the lead.

 As the event drew to a close, President Toda gazed intently at Daisaku, calling out to him, “Let’s fight!”